SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling: Methodology

 In a standard optimization workflow, the final goal is to generate executable code that can be directly run on external solvers.
 This code serves as the final representation of the optimization problem and must accurately capture the semantics of the original task description.
 Given the structured data \( S = (\mathcal{P}, \mathcal{V}, \mathcal{C}, \mathcal{O}) \), which encapsulates all necessary modeling elements, our goal is to convert $S$ into code $\mathcal{M}$ that preserves logical correctness and is executable without further human intervention.

-Formally, we model the overall translation process as a function that maps a structured data input \(S\) into an executable solver code \(\mathcal{M}\).
+Formally, we denote the overall translation process within our proposed framework as an input-output map from a structured data input \(S\) to executable solver code \(\mathcal{M}\).
+The notation specifies module interfaces and does not assume deterministic behavior for agent-based calls.
 To ensure modularity and reflect the semantic decomposition of \(S\), we explicitly separate the output into two parts: